Vor Hell Dimension – The Hub – H-Hour

 “The witch has a question?”
 Brighid asked.

-"An archive?"
-Brighid asked, looking on curiously as Willow put the laptop carefully on the edge of the stone table.
+“An archive?”
+Brighid asked, looking on curiously as Willow carefully placed the laptop on the edge of the stone table.

 “Seen many such things,” Brell explained.
 “Great store of knowledge inside, but works by difficult magic.
 Many safeguards to trap the unwary.
 Red Witch is gifted in their workings.”